stajichlab/PHYling/README.md

 - Implement all stuff in python.
 The entire program will be more readable and maintainable.
 - Simplify some steps and reduce the intermediate files as much as possible.
 - [Muscle] is now available for alternative alignment method.
-- [VeryFastTree] is now available for tree construction.
+- [FastTree] is now available for tree construction.
 - [ASTER], a C++ version of [ASTRAL] is now integrated to resolve consensus among trees built upon individual genes.

 ## Usage